Guardian Capital Announces Fund Termination

-Effective as of November 1, 2024, except in limited circumstances, no further direct subscriptions of mutual fund units or ETF units of the Fund will be accepted.
-The ETF units of the Fund are anticipated to be voluntarily delisted from Cboe Canada Inc. (“ Cboe ”) (Ticker: GBFA) at the request of the Manager, and to cease trading, following market close on or about November 28, 2024.
+Effective immediately, no further direct subscriptions of units of the Fund will be accepted.
 Redemption requests for the Fund will be accepted until the close of business on November 27, 2024.
-All mutual fund units and ETF units still held by investors as of the Termination Date will be subject to a mandatory redemption.
-Unitholders may continue to buy or sell ETF units of the Fund on any stock exchange on which the Fund is traded until the ETF units are delisted.
+All units of the Fund still held by investors as of the Termination Date will be subject to a mandatory redemption.

 Prior to the Termination Date, the Manager will, to the extent reasonably possible, sell and convert the assets of the Fund to cash.
 After paying or making adequate provision for the liabilities and obligations of the Fund, the Manager will, as soon as practicable following the Termination Date, distribute the net assets of the Fund pro rata among the unitholders of record on the Termination Date based on the series net asset value per unit.
 Securityholders of the Fund are encouraged to contact their investment professional to discuss the termination and their investment options.